debops/debops/docs/introduction.rst

-Using this role, you can bootstrap a Public Key Infrastructure in your environment using an internal Certificate Authority, easily switch the active set of certificates between internal and external Certificate Authorities, or use the ACME protocol to automatically obtain signed certificates from CA that support it (for example `Let's Encrypt`_).
+Using this role, you can bootstrap a Public Key Infrastructure in your environment using an internal Certificate Authority, easily switch the active set of certificates between internal and external Certificate Authorities, or use the ACME protocol to automatically obtain certificates from CA that support it (for example `Let's Encrypt`_).

 Installation